Skip to content

 Generating a JWT Token

 All information exchanged between the Tulo Paywall JS and the paywall is transmitted in JSON Web Tokens (JWT) that are signed and encoded.
 The JWT is signed using your API Client secret, both ways, which enables both your website and Payway to verify that the token has not been tampered with and that it originates from the correct sender, in possession of the shared secret.
-For details about creating, signing, verifying, encoding and decoding JWT please read more on JWT.io.
+For details about creating, signing, verifying, encoding, and decoding JWT please read more on JWT.io.

 A decoded JWT might look like this: